instructure/canvas-lms/doc/working_with_webpack.md

 [ ] in a seperate commit extract i18nLinerHandlebars loader function and what it duplicates from prepare_hbs to a function both can use.

+## After we're on webpack in production:

+[ ] remove all the require-js build artifacts, re-write `compile_assets` to not build the require branch (still need to generate translations)

+[ ] sweep for the `use_webpack` var and remove it

+[ ] re-work js.rake to do away with requirejs stuff

+[ ] un-amd all vendor dependencies that we've wrapped AMD wrappers around

+[ ] re-write screenreader gradebook in not-ember

+[ ] change all references to "compiled" to "coffeeescript" and then do away with that loader

+[ ] delete our custom require-js plugins

+[ ] migrate anything in bower to npm, dump bower

+[ ] find other hard-coded vendor libs that can be ported to npm

+[ ] rewrite qunit specs to actually have a qunit dependency and ditch that regex loader

+[ ] kill the auto-css-in-handlebars imports (make them explicit) and remove that loader

+[ ] plugins that need to be extended should have explicit extension points and let plugin register itself

+[ ] audit all loaders to find dumb things we had to do for require

+[ ] {low-priority} in chunks, take AMD requires off of our js files

+[ ] {low-priority} re-write tests in mocha